-This stunning hike brings trekkers to the most scenic viewpoint in the entire park – Observation Point.
-Towering above the entire Zion Canyon, this route is longer, harder, and less crowded than the famous Angel’s Landing (and truly a gem of a hike).
+This stunning hike brings trekkers to the most scenic viewpoint that can be found in Zion National Park – Observation Point.
+Towering above the entire Zion Canyon, this route is longer, harder, and less crowded than the famous Angel’s Landing, making it a true gem of a hike.

 From the bus stop find the small parking lot on the right side of the road, which will be the same side you got off the bus.
 Here you will find the pit toilet and some trash bins.
 Cross a small footbridge to find the trailhead signs as well as a fork.
 Continue to the right here and begin the climb.